 With patience and perseverance, it can be done but it’s a process that takes time.
 It takes time to learn and it takes time to perfect.
 Not everyone is going to have an identical process.

-There are methods, structures, tips, best novel writing software, and tricks galore, but ultimately you need to develop something that works for you.
+There are methods, structures, tips, the best novel writing software, and tricks galore, but ultimately you need to develop something that makes sense and works for you.

-So, take a deep breath, pick something (anything) to start with, and write that novel.
+So, take a deep breath, pick something (anything) to start with, and write that first novel.